 On this episode of Life & Living with Joanna Gagis, Michael J. Lee, assistant professor in the Department of Informatics at the New Jersey Institute of Technology (NJIT), sat down with show host Joanna Gagis.
 They specifically discussed the ways in which he is engaging young women and minorities in STEM programs with his innovative app.

 STEM is an academic discipline encompassing four technical studies.
 College students in these fields could major in an array of subjects, including life sciences, accounting, psychology or civil and electrical engineering.
 All of these can lead to desirable, high-paying professions.

-Lee explained that in these fields, women and minorities are underrepresented.
-But his new app, Gidget, helps to level the playing field for all who are interested in STEM-related careers.
+Lee explains that in these fields, there is under-representation for women and minorities.
+But his new app, Gidget, helps level the playing field for anyone looking for a carrer in STEM.

-“Gidget is designed to engage learners of all ages and to teach them computer science concepts,” said Lee.
-“So basically what you’re doing in Gidget is solving puzzles but debugging and learning how to code, and we try to really make it accessible to everybody of all ages.”
+“Gidget is designed to engage learners of all ages and to teach them computer science concepts,” says Lee.
+“So basically what you’re doing in Gidget is solving puzzles but debugging and learning how to code; and we try to really make it accessible to everybody of all ages.”

-Gidget doesn’t cater to a specific demographic, which has allowed thousands of users to join in on the fun so far; in fact, nearly half of the user base is female.
+Gidget doesn’t cater to a specific demographic, so anyone can join in on the fun; in fact, nearly half of the user base is female.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.